-Changes announced by the government will have an important bearing on the amount of tax to be paid on pension contributions.
+Changes introduced by the government will have an important bearing on the amount of tax to be paid on pension contributions.
 Here we spotlight what’s different and what it means.

-Increases to both the threshold income and adjusted income limit*, which are used to work out an individual’s annual pension allowance, came in the Budget earlier this year.
+Increases to both the threshold income and adjusted income limit*, which are used to work out an individual’s annual pension allowance, will affect how much you can pay into your pension tax-free.

 The annual allowance and tapering